-The County has agreed to execute a Continuing Disclosure Agreement at closing to assist the purchaser of the Series 2024C Bonds in complying with the provisions of Rule 15c2-12, as amended (the "Rule"), promulgated by the Securities and Exchange Commission ("SEC"), by providing annual financial information and event notices required by the Rule.
-See "CONTINUING DISCLOSURE" herein.
+The County has agreed to execute a Continuing Disclosure Agreement at closing to assist the Underwriter (defined below) in complying with the provisions of Rule 15c2-12, as amended (the "Rule"), promulgated by the Securities and Exchange Commission (the "SEC") and as in effect on the date hereof, by providing annual financial information and event notices required by the Rule.
+See the subsection entitled "Continuing Disclosure" in Section Six.